kylegilman/video-embed-thumbnail-generator/readme.txt

 * Added resolution switching for WordPress Default player.
 * Added animated GIF to video conversion.
 * Added option to load a specific resolution by default.
+* Added '-noreplace' filename option to prevent automatic video encoding for some videos.
+* Added button to clear the whole video encoding queue.
+* Added option to send an email when there is a video encoding error.
 * Added Twitter and Facebook share buttons.
-* Added '-noreplace' filename option to prevent automatic video encoding for some videos.
 * Significantly redesigned video sharing overlay appearance.
 * Moved download link to an icon overlay and stopped inserting unnecessary downloadlink attribute in shortcode for videos in the WordPress database.
 * Updated Video.js to version 5.5.3